-University Counseling Services provides grief counseling to students who have experienced a loss.
+University Counseling Services provides grief counseling, in individual and group settings, to students who have experienced a loss.
 The loss may come in many forms and can include, but is not limited to, the death of a family member, partner, or friend.
 Grief and its outward expression, mourning, are unique and reflect both the individual and the relationship they had with the one they have lost.
 To put it another way, no two students will mourn in the same way.
 This makes the journey through grief a very personal experience that can be challenging to understand and navigate alone.
 Grief counseling can assist students in processing their unique feelings and thoughts in a safe and supportive environment.

 As a result of special funding from the Remember The Ten Run, students coping with a loss are eligible for grief counseling at no cost to them.
 Simply contact our office and request an intake for grief counseling.

 - What are the symptoms of grief?